nrwl/nx/docs/nx-cloud/enterprise/single-tenant/auth-github.md

 ## Configure Nx Cloud Installation

-Contact your developer productivity engineer to connect your Nx Cloud instance to the newly created BitBucket data center app.
+Contact your developer productivity engineer to connect your Nx Cloud instance to the newly created GitHub OAuth app.